 The risk is even greater in written words as there's no body language to accompany the message.
 That's why you should try to familiarize yourself with the recipient's culture when you are emailing someone abroad.
 Accommodating their preferences will help you to build stronger relationships with them.

 In some countries, it's preferred to go straight to the point.
 In contrast, in others, it's customary to get to know the new business associate first.
-You can start to master these nuances by reading this article by BBC.
+You can start to master these nuances of business email etiquette by reading this article by BBC.

 12. Don't use emojis

 Even though emojis play a big role in our daily communications when it comes to instant messaging, they don't belong to professional emails.
 Why might you ask?
 The research found that using smileys can make you seem less competent, not to mention that everyone interprets them differently.
 Unless the recipient has used emojis while emailing you before, you should steer clear of them

 Pasting long URLs into your email is a surefire way to make it look messy.
 In addition to making your message harder to read, they take up valuable real estate.
 What you should do is to use a URL shortener such as bit.ly or insert a hyperlink instead.